 What led up to the monstrous crime is a matter of dispute, purportedly hinging on Till’s passing flirtation with a white woman, 21-year-old Carolyn Bryant.
 The scene usually starts with Till entering a convenience store owned by one of his killers, Carolyn’s husband, the 24-year-old Roy.
 Carolyn herself is running the counter.

 But that’s not where benevolence starts.
 Tectonics shudder underneath Bayeza’s new play—slowly breaking open into those fabled dimensions.
 We register the cultural fallout of Till’s death through conflicts separately besetting a black couple and the white Bryant couple.
 No actor plays Till.
 No direct representation of him appears onstage.
 Instead, he becomes Carolyn’s ghost.
 He becomes the black couple’s crucible.
 Surprising stage directions evoke something like cinematic horror, while magnetic performances pull two acts through domestic grit and toward uncanny surrealism.
-The first act follows the white couple.
-The second, the black couple.
-Both uncover the ways Till’s legacy continues to reveal itself.
-To us mortals, the young, black Chicago native who wanted to buy some candy feels like an enduring American presence, at the same time that he’s merely the boy of Bayeza’s first play.
+Both couples (the first act following the white couple; the second, the black couple) uncover the ways Till’s legacy continues to reveal itself.
+To us mortals, the young, black Chicago native who wanted to purchase candy feels like an enduring American presence, at the same time that he’s merely the boy of Bayeza’s first play.

 Carolyn and Ray Bryant, played by Sara Marsh and Peter Christian Hansen

 We open on Carolyn (Sara Marsh) playfully nipping at Ray, Roy’s twin brother.
 (Peter Christian Hansen plays both roles, plus two others.)